fusedio/fused-docs/docs/user-guide/out/duckdb.md

 [DuckDB](https://duckdb.org/) is an open source, in-process, analytical database.
 Its can natively read several of output formats that Fused HTTP Endpoints return.

-To load data from Fused, you'll first generate a signed UDF URL.

 ## 1. Generate a signed URL for a UDF